gina-alaska/alaska_affordable_energy_model/docs/source/commands.rst

  * Log (--log, -l): name/ path of a file to log the output from command to
   * Use --log <log_file>
   * Example: --log OUTPUT.txt
- * Plot (--plot, -p): run the plotting functions and save results to the provided directory
-  * Use: --plot <directory>
-  * Ex: -p ./model/PLOTS
  * Tag (--tag, -t): tag for results directory
   * use : -t <tag>
   * Ex: -t cool_example_results